BASEFlow1/discoveryPresence/README.md

 ---
 1. Clone the repository
 2. Unzip into a directory of your choosing
+3. Install dependencies with ´pip install -r requirements.txt´
-3. Change "path/to/disco/here" string in ´start.bat´ to the full path to your Discovery Installation
+4. Change "path/to/disco/here" string in ´start.bat´ to the full path to your Discovery Installation
-4. Run ´start.bat´
+5. Run ´start.bat´
-5. Open Discord if it's not already (Script will only be executed if Discord is running)
+6. Open Discord if it's not already (Script will only be executed if Discord is running)